-Use API pollers to monitor metrics via remote APIs in SAM
+Use API pollers to monitor metrics in SAM

 If you can access an external REST API, you can use the API Poller feature to collect data from modern application stacks and display it in SAM dashboards.
-Define your API endpoints, configure authentication add credentials, select the metrics you want to monitor, and start automated polling at regular intervals without the need for custom scripts.
+Define your API endpoints, configure authentication, add credentials, select metrics to monitor, and start automated polling at regular intervals without the need for custom scripts.

 Similar to tools like Postman, the API Poller feature guides you through building an API poller that can include one or more API requests.
 You need to know what each API provider requires in requests (for example, tokens), but little coding knowledge is needed.
-The API Poller feature builds request URLs for you.
+This feature can build request URLs for you.

 Some benefits of this feature include:

-- Send and receive automated API requests to quickly exchange data with cloud services like Azure and AWS, hardware vendors like Cisco, or any entity that offers data via API, including SolarWinds.
+- Send and receive automated API requests to quickly exchange data with cloud services like Azure and AWS, hardware vendors like Cisco, or any entity that offers data via API.

 - Create connections between SAM and remote APIs for wider visibility and improved troubleshooting.